before · during · after

 Hazard draw

 Hurricane, heat, flooding, surge, outage.
 13 cards · all hardship.
-Drawn on Rows 2–4 hazard cells.
+Drawn on orange 4–6 in the Hazard zone.

 C